Push sum with transmission failures: Introduction

-It is known to be impossible in general to reach average consensus using such methods if the communication network is directed and communication is asynchronous, as the average usually cannot be kept constant over time in these situations.
-One way of overcoming this issue is to use the \emph{push-sum algorithm}: nodes not only record a linear combination of other nodes' values, but also keep track of the ``amount'' of information they actually have.
+The \emph{push-sum algorithm} (also known as ratio-consensus \cite{hadjicostis2014average}) allows computing the average on networks with directed asynchronous communications at the cost of one additional variable per node: nodes not only record a linear combination of other nodes' values, but also keep track of their ``relative importance'' in the system.
 Therefore, two variables per node are required.
-The algorithm can be asynchronous, with a randomly chosen node communicating towards another at every step, without waiting for a reply.
-This method is known to efficiently compute the perfect average \cite{kempe2003gossip}, but only if all transmitted messages are guaranteed to arrive.
+The algorithm can be asynchronous, with a randomly chosen node communicating towards another at every step, without waiting for reply.
+This method is known to efficiently compute the perfect average \cite{kempe2003gossip,hadjicostis2014average} and does not require agents to have unique identifiers or global information about the system.